codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] moving on with the Tribute page project.
 Hope to finish it asap.
 Even very simple, it's a bigger thing than I thought and I'm doing a good job with the animations and visual effects.
 A few things to finish and the responsive nav with a burger.
 Could have been a good idea to make it mobile-first (Cf. Makers website).
 Will try that with another project.
 - [ ] prepare for next week training
 - [ ] prepare the slides for the code intro talk I'm giving in 10 days
-- [ ] prepare for the fCC Paris meeting of next Saturday
+- [ ] prepare for the fCC Paris meeting of next Saturday<br>
+Got some feedback on the Minautor project => move on after next week training
+Asap:
 - [ ] should start thinking about the Landing page project and frame it thight once again
 - [ ] Resume reading about React
 - [ ] Resume React on Scrimba & freeCodeCamp